MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/home-realm-discovery-policy.md

 The policy type is "[HomeRealmDiscoveryPolicy](/graph/api/resources/homerealmdiscoverypolicy)".

 **AccelerateToFederatedDomain** is optional.
 If **AccelerateToFederatedDomain** is false, the policy has no effect on auto-acceleration.
-If **AccelerateToFederatedDomain** is true and there's only one verified and federated domain in the tenant, then users will be taken straight to the federated IdP for sign-in.
+If **AccelerateToFederatedDomain** is true and there's only one verified and federated domain in the tenant, then users are taken straight to the federated IdP for sign-in.
 If it's true and there's more than one verified domain in the tenant, **PreferredDomain** must be specified.

 **PreferredDomain** is optional. **PreferredDomain** should indicate a domain to which to accelerate.
 It can be omitted if the tenant has only one federated domain.
 If it's omitted, and there's more than one verified federated domain, the policy has no effect.